stephanlamoureux/twoge/README.md

 ### Create a bucket

-1. Bucket name - stephan-twoge
+1. Bucket name: stephan-twoge
-2. Region - eu-central-1
+2. Region: eu-central-1
 3. Remaining settings are left at default

 Next upload the image files from the 'img' directory in the twoge app.